defenseunicorns/uds-package-gitlab-runner/docs/configuration.md

 ### Change the Runner Executor

 This package supports Kubernetes executor, docker-autoscaler, and instance fleeting executor for running CI jobs.
-The Kubernetes executor is default, but to swap to the fleeting executor change the following:
+The Kubernetes executor is default, but to swap to either of the fleeting-based executors change the following:

 #### `uds-gitlab-runner-config` chart: